 Welcome Letter from Program Director

 University Hospitals is also the preferred health care partner of Kent State University, an NCAA Division 1 college.
-Now, fellows have exposure to covering not only their own high school but also have extensive opportunities for caring for athletes at ALL levels of NCAA athletics.
-Fellows will serve an integral role in implementing and practicing Emergency Action Plans for their respective teams.
-In addition to school-based athletics, fellows are involved in providing care at mass participation events such as the Cleveland Rite-Aid Marathon, the Cleveland Triathlon, and multiple youth soccer tournaments.
+Fellows have exposure to covering not only their own high school, but they also have extensive opportunities for caring for athletes at ALL levels of NCAA athletics.
+Fellows will serve an integral role in implementing and practicing emergency action plans for their respective teams.
+In addition to school-based athletics, fellows are involved in providing care at mass participation events such as the Cleveland Rite-Aid Marathon and the Cleveland Triathlon.

-As we move into 2022 we are excited for the opening of the Drusinsky Family Sports Medicine Complex at Ahuja Medical Center.
-This innovative facility will provide an opportunity for centralizing our PCSM and Orthopedic Sports Medicine physicians into a truly special setting.
+As we move into 2023, we are excited for the June opening of the Drusinsky Family Sports Medicine Complex at UH Ahuja Medical Center.
+This innovative facility will provide an opportunity for centralizing our PCSM, orthopedic sports medicine, physical therapy, musculoskeletal radiology all into a truly special setting.

 Susannah M. Briskin, MD